NEW Program! Still accepting applications for 2017-18!

 INFORMATION ABOUT ENROLLMENT PREFERENCE FOR BEGINNING ESOL STUDENTS

-FACTS is starting a new program for Beginning English Learners in Grades 6, 7 and 8.
+FACTS began a new program for Beginning English Learners in Grades 6, 7 and 8 in 2017-18.
 FACTS hopes to achieve a student population that includes up to 25 Beginning English Learners in year 1, up to 50 Beginning English Learners in years 2 and 3, and reach a maximum capacity of up to 100 Beginning English Learners in year 4.
 In an effort to reach these targets, FACTS offers an enrollment preference for Beginning ESOL students.
 Below is a description of the preference and how a student may be eligible for it.

 Who Should Apply for This Program?